Table of Contents

 Dietary Accommodations

-Luxury properties excel at dietary accommodations when given advance notice:
+Luxury properties excel at customization

 Getting the Best Value